Fox Theatre (Detroit): Architecture

 The Fox Office Building, which forms the Woodward façade of the theatre, is 10 stories in height.
-The front and sides of the office tower are faced with a cream-colored terra cotta.
+The front and sides of the office tower are faced with a cream-colored terracotta.
 There are decorative lintels above the windows on the second and tenth floor.
 The building wraps around the theatre lobby creating a u-shaped floor plan.
 The auditorium and rear of the office tower are faced with brick.

 The current marquee was installed during the 1987 restoration but is based on the original which itself was replaced in the 1950s.
 It was updated with a new supporting structure, digital video screens and LEDs in 2015.

 The original configuration of the street and second floors contained 20 retail spaces on each level.
 Spaces featured large display windows looking into the corridors and ground floor spaces also had access directly from the street.

 Office space occupied the third through tenth floor and featured marble floors and wainscoting in the corridors.
 Office doors featured full-length glass with glass transoms above to allow light and ventilation into the corridors.
 Many of these features remained when the 1987 restoration began with the exception of the seventh floor which was altered in the 1970s to accommodate a Social Security Administration office.

 The theatre entrance on Woodward has 16 doors that open onto the storm lobby.
 It has a black and white marble floor and small ornate plaster alcoves in the ceiling.
 The storm lobby opens into the main lobby which is approximately 87 ft deep and six floors high.
 The floor is terrazzo with brass inlays that was unseen until the 1988 renovation.

-Lore says that Eve Leo, wife of Fox President William Fox, was unhappy when she learned that the theatre was to have a bare floor.
-She insisted it needed carpeting, so it was covered with what was the largest single-piece wool rug ever manufactured.
+Eve Leo, wife of Fox President William Fox, was unhappy when she learned that the theatre was to have a bare floor.
+She insisted it needed carpeting, so it was covered with what was the largest single-piece wool rug ever manufactured in America.
 The rug covered 3600 sqft of the lobby floor and weighed 3000 lb.

-Above the entrance doors are faux organ pipes fashioned from plaster and in a balcony to the upper left is a 3-manual, 13-rank Moller organ with the real pipes in the chamber above the console.
+Above the entrance doors are faux organ pipes fashioned from plaster, and in a balcony to the upper left is a 3-manual, 13-rank Moller organ with the real pipes in the chamber above the console.
 The Fox's Moller is the only one still in situ.
 On each side of the lobby are eight vermillion scagliola columns.
 The columns rise from black octagonal bases and are adorned with eagles, flowers, glass jewels highlighted by silver leaf to a height of approximately 12 ft.

 The Corinthian capitals are silver leafed and bear images of a variety of animals and birds.
 The columns support plaster beams decorated with faces, starbursts and cartouches.
 Between the columns are small balconies on the mezzanine and balcony levels that overlook the main floor.
 The ceiling is blue with a sunburst design surrounded by Fox griffins.